henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 - Favourites mode: Add or remove games in ".Favourites" folder in AGS2 menu.
 - Music: Turn music on and off for AGS2 menus.
+- WHDLoad ButtonWait: Turn ButtonWait option on or off.
+- WHDLoad ExpChip: Turn ExpChip option on or off.
+- WHDLoad NoAutoVec: Turn NoAutoVec option on or off.
+- WHDLoad NoCache: Turn NoCache option on or off.
+- WHDLoad NoVBRMove: Turn NoVBRMove option on or off.
 - WHDLoad Preload: Turn Preload option on or off.
-- Settings: View and save settings for Favourites mode, Music and WHDLoad Preload.
+- Settings: View and save settings for Favourites mode, Music and WHDLoad options.

 Favourites mode can be set to the following: